 3. A prior revocation by the commissioner of a car wash license held by the applicant;

-4. A finding that the applicant is a successor, as such term is described in section 20-543 (b) of this subchapter, to a previous car wash business for which the commissioner, pursuant to the provisions of this subchapter, denied the issuance or renewal of a license or revoked a license;
+4. A finding that the applicant is a successor, as such term is described in section 20-543 (b) of this subchapter, to a previous car wash for which the commissioner, pursuant to the provisions of this subchapter, denied the issuance or renewal of a license or revoked a license; or

-5. A finding that the applicant is a successor, as such term is described in section 20-543 (b) of this subchapter, to a previous car wash business for which the commissioner, pursuant to the provisions of this subchapter, would have been authorized either to deny the issuance or renewal of a license or to revoke a license.
+5. A finding that the applicant is a successor, as such term is described in section 20-543 (b) of this subchapter, to a previous car wash for which the commissioner, pursuant to the provisions of this subchapter, would have been authorized either to deny the issuance or renewal of a license or to revoke a license.

 § 20-542 Surety bonds. a.
 Prior to issuance of a car wash license, each applicant shall obtain a surety bond from a duly authorized surety company approved by the commissioner.